top of page

 Types of Nature Travel

-Traveling to be/ get into nature is popular, and with climate changes, folks are prioritizing these types of trip now more than ever.
-Types of nature-focused travel include wildlife-focused travel (safaris, birdwatching, whale watching), adventure activities (hiking, trekking, cycling, kayaking), phenomena chasing (auroras, eclipses), educational tours (photography expeditions, volunteer trips), and eco-tourism which emphasizes sustainability and conservation.
-These travel styles can overlap, combining elements like trekking to see wildlife or taking a guided tour focused on photography and conservation.to the following.
+Traveling to be/ get into nature is popular, and with climate change, folks are prioritizing these types of trips now more than ever.
+Nature-focused travel include wildlife-focused travel (safaris, birdwatching, whale watching), adventure activities in natural habitats (hiking, trekking, cycling, kayaking), phenomena chasing (auroras, eclipses), educational tours in rural/ natural areas (photography expeditions, volunteer trips), and eco-tourism which emphasizes sustainability and conservation.
+These travel styles can overlap, combining elements like trekking to see wildlife or taking a guided tour focused on photography and conservation. he following.
 Once you know what your personal motivation is, you can then determine how best to visit.

 • People motivated by a type of landscape can travel to take in whatever moves them.